Health Happening

 Insufficient stomach acid - pH >3 triggers stomach lining G-cells to release GASTRIN hormone, which signals the pyloric sphincter valve to open and let the chyme move forward and parietal cells to release HCl

-Impaired stomach muscles and/or pyloric sphincter - could result from magnesium deficiency or Mg/Ca imbalance.
+Impaired stomach muscles and/or pyloric sphincter (valve at the bottom of the stomach) - could result from magnesium deficiency or Mg/Ca imbalance.

 Delayed stomach emptying puts back- pressure on LES due to increased stomach volume.